 - Practice deep breathing and meditation exercises to help calm the mind and body

 While melatonin may seem like a cure-all for your child’s late-night troubles, consult their doctor first to rule out any underlying health conditions.
-Used responsibly, melatonin has little risk and has shown to help children with sleeping difficulties.
+Used responsibly, melatonin has low risk and side effects and has been shown to help children with sleeping difficulties.
 However, using it in combination with lifestyle changes and behavioral modifications will lead to the best results.

 Is your child having difficulties sleeping at night?
 Stop the sleepless nights and speak with a Banner Health specialist.